Protomelas taeniolatus

 Protomelas taeniolatus (often sold under various trade names: Haplochromis red empress, red empress or spindle hap) is a Haplochromine cichlid endemic to Lake Malawi in Eastern Africa.
 The fish is popular in the aquarium hobby due to the bright rainbow-like colors of adult males and its relatively peaceful temperament.
 Juvenile and female P. taeniolatus, like many Haplochromines, do not display bright coloration.

 The red empress is endemic to Lake Malawi and occurs in sediment free, rocky habitats in relatively shallow waters.
 It mainly feeds on algae growing on the rock surfaces, but also on a variety of small invertebrates.
 Males can reach a size of up to 11.3 cm TL.

 Fin Profile

 The Red Emperor Cichlid has an impressive fin profile to help it survive in its natural habitat: its large body is bristling with spiny fins, which it uses to ward off predators and navigate the water.
 The anal, dorsal, pectoral, and caudal fins are long to help the fish move quickly through the water.
 Moreover, the front of each fin is made softer to compatible with water dynamics to gain maximum speeds.

 Home Aquarium

 Due to the attractive colors of the male, these fish are used in the freshwater home aquarium to add variety and color.
-When kept in captivity they usually grow to around 15 cm (6 inches) and should be kept in at least a 55-gallon tank.
+When kept in captivity they usually grow to around 15 cm (6 inches) and it is recommended that it be kept in at least a 55-gallon tank.
 They prefer a pH level of 8.2 and a temperature of 26-28 °C (82.4 °F).